docQodly/docs/docs/language/EntityClass.md

 By default, if the *mode* parameter is omitted, the function will return an error (see below) if the same entity was modified (i.e. the stamp has changed) by another process or user in the meantime.

-Otherwise, you can pass the `dk reload if stamp changed` option in the *mode* parameter: in this case, no error is returned and the entity is reloaded when the stamp has changed (if the entity still exists and the primary key is still the same).
+Otherwise, you can pass the `kReloadIfStampChanged` option in the *mode* parameter: in this case, no error is returned and the entity is reloaded when the stamp has changed (if the entity still exists and the primary key is still the same).

 **Result**